ajhalim/Venture/README.md

 // Notes done by Student(ajhalim)

 I wrote some pretty bad basic scenes, the only real thing is whether you go to cabin and take a torch, if you take torch you win, if you don't you don't.
+The changes I made were changing the bg to a lighter color, made the inventory/msg box brown, turned the msgs into a brighter more striking yellow, also the yellow text stayed up longer, 32 seconds instead of the normal 4 seconds.
+Also changed inventory to inv